IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 chmod +x data_download_script.sh
 bash data_download_script.sh 5wlo
 ```
-**Note: You can replace 5wlo with any other complex name from the complete dataset available in `data_original` directory.**
+**Note: You can replace 5wlo with any other complex name from the complete dataset available in `data_original/data` directory.**

 2) Create an output directory to store results specific to `5wlo`:
 ```bash